Stevie-Cervan/Version-Control-App/README.md

 # Version-Control-App
 My code for the Version Control App I made in CodeHS.
-Was in made react native and with the CodeHS syntax.
+Was made in react native and with the CodeHS.

 Link to project: https://codehs.com/sandbox/steviecervan/versioncontrolapp